PLCnext/advent_calendar_day_7/README.md

 balena-engine run -it christmas
 ```

-## With Root privileges and Firmware 2021.9 LTS
+## With Root privileges and Firmware 2021.9

-Login to your terminal as root and run the following commands:
+Login to the PLCnext controller terminal as root and run the following commands:

 ```bash
 git clone https://github.com/PLCnext/advent_calendar_day_7.git